Pizza797/Flipper-App-Builder/README.md

 # How to use the Flipper App Builder
 After the app is launched, there will be 3 options:
-1. Initial setup - This install WSL.
+1. Initial setup - This will install WSL 2.
 You can choose a Linux distro that you want to use (Kali-Linux was used to test and run the app)
 2. Update and Upgrade your WSL distro - Useful if you want to quickly update & upgrade your Linux distro.
 3. Compile Flipper App - This will allow you to open the location of the Flipper app that you want to compile.